leo-arch/clifm/README.md

 ## Compiling and Running CliFM:

-If using Arch, just clone, build, and install the package using the PKGBUILD file:
+If using Arch, you'll find it on the AUR (https://aur.archlinux.org/packages/clifm).

+Of course, you can also clone, build, and install the package using the PKGBUILD file:

 	$ git clone https://github.com/leo-arch/clifm.git
 	$ cd clifm